Prompt-based Zero-shot Relation Extraction with Semantic Knowledge Augmentation

 Finally, we apply prototypical networks~\cite{NIPS2017_cb8da676} to compute a prototype representing each relation.
-Each prototype is the mean vector of embedded (augmented )sentences with prompts belonging to one relation.
-Euclidean distance is calculated between query sentence embeddings with prototypes to classify relations.
-The contributions of this paper can be summarized as follows: \begin{itemize} \item We propose a prompt-based model with semantic knowledge augmentation (ZS-SKA) to predict unseen relations under the zero-shot setting.
-Unlike some previous works, ZS-SKA considers semantic information from different granularities and does not rely on other complex models. \item We construct augmented instances generated by a word-level translation rule and prompts with semantic knowledge built through the knowledge graph to learn representations for both seen and unseen relations. \item We demonstrate that ZS-SKA significantly outperforms state-of-the-art methods for predicting unseen relations under the ZSL setting on three public datasets.
-Results show the effectiveness and robustness of ZS-SKA. \end{itemize}
+Each prototype is the mean vector of embedded and augmented sentences with prompts belonging to one relation.
+Euclidean distance is calculated between query sentence embeddings with prototypes to predict relations.
+A distance threshold explored in the validation set is applied to determine the number of relation triplets.
+For name entity predictions, we use a name entity extractor to recognize different types of entities.
+Then, sorted entity types are compared with the super-class of name entities in the prompt to determine the final relation triplets.
+The contributions: \begin{itemize} \item We propose a prompt-based model with semantic knowledge augmentation (ZS-SKA) to extract triplets with unseen relations under the zero-shot setting.
+Unlike some previous works, ZS-SKA considers semantic information from different granularities and does not rely on other large models with additional training. \item We present a new word-level sentence translation rule to generate augmented instances with unseen relations from instances with seen relations.
+The augmented sentences are then used as the training sets for unseen relations. \item We propose prompts for training based on an external knowledge graph to integrate semantic knowledge information learned from seen relations.
+We construct weighted virtual label words for the mask in the prompt template instead of using the actual label sets. \item We demonstrate that ZS-SKA significantly outperforms state-of-the-art methods for relation extraction with unseen relations under the ZSL setting on three public datasets. \end{itemize}